Senior Stimulus Program: What Help Is Available for Older Adults

 Medicare is a health service program specifically designed to help older adults pay for healthcare services and supplies.
 Depending on the Medicare plan you’ve signed up for, you may get dental, vision, and prescription drug coverage.

 “If you are over 65 years old and qualify for Medicare benefits, the Medicaid system has integrated with Medicare to provide additional healthcare-related benefits for low-income seniors who qualify,” explains Brad Reichert, a financial expert and the founder and managing director of Reichert Asset Management LLC.
-“This is why it is critical to obtain the required 40 lifetime quarters (or “credits”) of covered employment or to qualify under someone else’s work record in order to qualify for Social Security benefits,” Reichert adds.
+“This is why it is critical to obtain the required 40 lifetime quarters (or “credits”) of covered employment or to qualify under someone else’s work record to qualify for Social Security benefits,” Reichert adds.

 Supplemental Nutrition Assistance Program (SNAP)